paralysedforce/nuvsc/README.md

 <ul>
     <li>Added loading message to search box</li>
     <li>Bug Fix: When removing a discussion section, the actual course was not removed from localstorage.
 It now works as intended.</li>
+    <li>Added new parameter for components so that duplicate components don't clutter the db</li>
 </ul>

 Author and Contact